(914) 315-7033

 Three Species, Three Behaviors

 The Red Squirrel is smaller but more destructive per ounce.
 Territorial, fast, and relentless.
 They cache food inside walls and attics, creating secondary pest problems.
-Less common in suburban areas but prevalent in wooded properties in Putnam, Dutchess, and Orange counties.
+Less common in suburban areas but prevalent in wooded properties.

 The Southern Flying Squirrel is nocturnal and colonial.
 Homeowners often mistake them for mice because they hear scratching at night.
 Flying squirrels are much smaller than gray squirrels and can enter through gaps as small as a quarter.
 A single colony can number 20 or more animals.